• Skip to primary navigation

 columbian chicken soup in a black bowl and a close up of some colombian chicken soup in a soup pot

 There's no cream in this delicious creamy Colombian chicken soup.
-Ajiaco (the Spanish name) is thickened with potatoes and corn and has plenty of tender shredded chicken.
+Ajiaco (the Spanish name) is thickened with potatoes and corn and has plenty of tender shredded chicken, vegetables and potatoes to make this a super satisfying meal.

 roast chicken for soup